Serious Charges Require A Skilled Attorney

 Have you been charged with aiding and abetting?
 If so, you will be treated in the same manner as the actual perpetrator.
 Under Florida law, you are also a criminal offender.
 Whether the alleged offender played a minor or major role in the commission of the crime, they will need aggressive defense from our lawyers at Beckham Solis, Attorneys at Law.

 We can get involved in each aspect of your case to prove insight into what actually took place.
 We can negotiate with the prosecution handling your case.
 Our primary goal will be to have your charges dismissed.
-Contact us today for the aggressive defense you need!
+Contact us online today or at 305-564-4329 for the aggressive defense you need!